20 HAND Idioms You Should Know ✋

 A bird in the hand is worth two in the bush

-I could count on the fingers of one hand the times that a football player didn’t score.
+I can count on the fingers of one hand how many times he’s been late.

 Catch someone red-handed

-Meaning: to discover someone when they are doing something illegal.
+Meaning: to catch someone while they are doing something wrong.

 Cold hands, warm heart